duolinwang/MusiteDeep/README.md

 python predict.py -h
 ```
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-# For advanced users who want to perform training and prediction by using their own data:
+# For advanced users who want to perform training and predicting by using their own data:

 #### For custom training:
 CPU is only suitable for prediction not training.